 If you did not apply for financial aid or are not eligible for Work-Study, you can still work on campus.
-If you have the qualifications listed in the job description on TartanTrak and it says, "Qualified Student May" or "Prefer Work-Study,” you may apply.
+If you have the qualifications listed in the job description on Handshake, you may still apply.

 I would like to work with a professor to do research and am eligible for Federal Work-Study; how can I use my Work-Study earnings to pay for this?